Skip to main content

 git push origin main

 3. After pushing the changes, access Argo CD, navigate to the Application that corresponds to the repository with the add-ons, and initiate the Sync process.
-This will apply the tekton-custom-pipelines Helm Chart to the cluster within the specified namespace.
+This will apply the tekton-custom-pipelines Helm Chart to the cluster within the specified namespace:

 Argo CD Sync